mobxjs/mobx/docs/refguide/observable-decorator.md

 Decorator that can be used on ES6 or TypeScript class properties to make them observable.
 The @observable can be used on instance fields and property getters.
+This offers fine-grained control on which parts of your object should become observable.

 ```javascript
 import {observable} from "mobservable";